930 people are interested

 Did you know?

-- An estimated 230,000 adults in Sacramento County are in need of help to improve their reading and writing skills.
+- An estimated 230,000 adults in Sacramento County need to improve their reading and writing skills to better help themselves, their families, and their communities.

 - Of those adults who are unemployed, 75% have reading and writing difficulties.